LispCookbook/cl-cookbook/dynamic-libraries.md

 Commercial implementations like LispWorks and Allegro CL usually offer this functionality, and they are well documented.

 This chapter describes a project called [SBCL-Librarian](https://github.com/quil-lang/sbcl-librarian), an opinionated way to create libraries callable from C (anything which has C FFI) and Python using an open-source and free-to-use implementation [Steel Bank Common Lisp](https://www.sbcl.org).
+SBCL-Librarian does support callbacks so you can integrate your Lisp library with any code, including Python code which might use its great machine learning and statistical libraries.

+The way SBCL-Librarian works is that it generates C source files, a C header and a Python module.

+The C source file is compiled first into a dynamic library which is (using the provided header file) loadable from any C project or by any project in a language which supports loading C libraries.

+The generated Python module loads the compiled library into Python process.
+This means that the C library needs to be compiled before your Lisp library is used from Python code.
+This fact has two main consequences - on one hand the Lisp library is all efficient native code, which is great.
+Python interpreter can be quite slow and many libraries, especially the ones for machine learning and statistics, are all compiled native code.
+You can achieve the same efficiency with Common Lisp.
+On the other hand, your library can only use C interface to communicate with Python - primitive data types from C, structures, functions and pointers (including pointers to functions).
+Some basic knowledge of C is required.

 ## Preparing Environment

 ### Make SBCL Shared Library

 Binary distributions of SBCL usually do not come with SBCL built as a shared library, which is necessary for SBCL-Librarian.
 You can download it either from the [SBCL git repository](https://github.com/sbcl/sbcl) or by [using Roswell](getting-started.html#with-roswell) and running the command `ros install sbcl-source`.

 SBCL also requires a working Common Lisp system to bootstrap the compilation process.
 An easy trick is to download a binary installation from Roswell and add it to your `PATH` variable.